mohammad-a-immam/weather-comparer/README.md

 ## Running Locally or Building on the Project
 - Make sure npm is installed
 - Clone the repository
 - Create an account in OpenWeatherMap and obtain an api key.
 (It takes about 5-7 minutes for the api key to be activated and working)
-- Modify the `REACT_APP_OPENWEATHER_APIKEY` value with your obtained api key.
+- Modify the `REACT_APP_OPENWEATHER_APIKEY` value with your obtained api key in `.env.example` file and rename the file `.env`.
 - In the terminal on the project root folder, use `npm start` to locally debug the project.

 ## Files